johnbender/writing/_posts/2014-06-22-complexity-how-hard-is-that-climb.md

 Further, imagine that you are unable to find any information about the difficulty of climbing up mountain **X**!
 Your intuitive reaction would probably be to find *comparable* mountains to get a sense for the difficulty of mountain **X** using some sort of comparison.
 Fortunately, right near by there is a mountain Y that is well known.
 In fact it's close enough that a comparison by height (which we'll use as our proxy for difficulty) is possible save for that fact that peak of mountain **X** is constantly covered by clouds.

-Now, all we really know about mountains X and Y is that X is at least as tall as Y and therefore at least as difficult.
+All we really know about mountains X and Y is that X is at least as tall as Y and therefore at least as difficult.
 We need to get some sense for how difficult mountain Y is so that we can then infer something useful about mountain X. Since we're using vision as our measuring device our system of classification is going to be fairly coarse.
 That is, if we're positive a mountain can be scaled in a day (think, large hill) then it's probably visually pretty small and if it's going to be on the order of a few weeks then it probably looks pretty serious (think, K2).

 Lets call these two classes of mountains D and WD, for "Day" and "Weeks and Days".
 When a mountain will take at least a day to hike we say it's D-hard.
 When it will take at fdleast weeks and days to hike then we say it's WD-hard.
 So if mountain Y is D-hard then clearly mountain X is at least D-hard and similarly so if Y is WD-hard.